1 Percent of Friendship

-1 Percent of Friendship (Korean: 1%의 우정) is a South Korean reality show distributed by KBS2 airs on Saturdays.
+1 Percent of Friendship (Korean: 1%의 우정) is a South Korean reality show distributed by KBS2 which aired on Saturdays.
 Originally having been just a Chuseok show, it became a permanent weekly show after favourable reviews of its pilot episode.

 Broadcast timeline

 Format

 The reality show explores relationship dynamics and developments by looking at how two people with opposite personalities interact and build friendship.